 - Conversion optimization for the apparel industry

-Make a Splash on Social Media“A picture is worth a thousand words.”
-This adage rings true for major brands and small businesses in the fashion and apparel industry.
-This industry, built on the notion that aesthetic is everything, is now even more reliant on visuals.
-Why?
-Because the latest social networks have birthed a new obsession with pictures and visual content.
+The adage “A picture is worth a thousand words” rings true for both major brands and small businesses in the fashion and apparel industry.
+This industry, built on the notion that aesthetic is everything, is now even more reliant on visuals because the latest social networks have birthed a new obsession with pictures and visual content.

-Advantages of Establishing a Social Media Presence:
+Advantages of Establishing a Social Media Presence

-- Increased brand loyalty
+- Increases brand loyalty